 What Other Kids Are Reading

-Asthma (say: AZ-muh) is a condition that affects a person's airways, which are also called breathing tubes or bronchial (say: BRONG-kee-ul) tubes.
-These tubes lead from the windpipe, or trachea (say: TRAY-kee-uh), into the lungs.
+Asthma (say: AZ-muh) is a condition that affects a person's breathing.
+Inside the lungs are airways called breathing tubes or bronchial (say: BRONG-kee-ul) tubes.
+With asthma, some of the smallest tubes can swell and narrow, making it harder for air to get through.

 Who Gets Asthma?

 No one really knows why one person's airways are more sensitive than another person's, but we do know that asthma runs in families.
-That means if a kid has asthma, he or she may also have a parent, sibling, uncle, or other relative who has asthma or had it as a child.
+That means if a kid has asthma, he or she might have a parent, sibling, uncle, or other relative who has asthma or had it as a kid.

 What Causes an Asthma Flare-Up?

 Anything that causes an asthma flare-up (attack) is called an asthma trigger.
 Different kids have different triggers.
 Common triggers include:

 - allergens, such as dust, pollen, furry animals, and mold

 - irritants, such as cigarette smoke, perfume, and chalk dust